RetroTho/COMP182/README.md

 # COMP182
-All projects done in COMP182
+All projects done in Computer Science 182